 6. Boss WL-50 Guitar Wireless System

 My Review: Boss WL-50 model is a pedalboard-friendly completely wireless guitar system that is extremely easy to set up since it features a plug and play design.
-It will completely eliminate your desire to use cable systems, since it offers the excellent sound quality, due to the ultra-low latency, and pretty expansive dynamics.
+It will completely eliminate your desire to use cable systems, since it offers excellent sound quality, due to the ultra-low latency, and pretty expansive dynamics.
 Along with that, this system offers relatively stable performance, even at the maximum operating range of 65 feet, which is not much, but it is still enough if you don’t move a lot while playing.
 For those who worry about whether they will lose the cable tone quality if they choose to use this wireless system, you won’t have to worry about that.
-WL-50 comes with the two cable emulations, which can completely emulate the audio quality your guitar had with the cable connection.
+WL-50 comes with two cable emulations, which can completely emulate the audio quality your guitar had with the cable connection.
 Apart from that, it is quite simple to recharge, since you only need to join the transmitter and receiver, without any extra steps.
 The receiver can also be charged on its own, via the micro USB cable, which is not provided in the package, by the way.
 As for the power supply itself, this device can be powered with AA batteries, as well as with a PSA-series adapter.

 Build Materials: This wireless guitar system is made of pretty good ABS plastic materials, which means that it is very durable, so you won’t have to worry about replacing it every so often.